SGD is located in the ENR2 building

 Environment and Social Justice: SGD has a central interest and expertise in addressing the challenges of environmental and social justice in our community, country, and the world.
 A geographic perspective focuses on understanding spatial patterns of social, economic and environmental inequality and on the connections, policies, institutions and behaviors that reinforce or reduce them.
 Our particular skills and teaching expertise include the use of geographic information science and mapping; the integration of insights from social science, physical science, and the humanities; the use of multiple methods of research ranging from interviews to statistical analysis, computer models and satellite imagery; attention to differences within society including the experiences of women and diverse populations; and an ability to connect global processes and their local manifestations across a changing world.
 Find out more about some of our work in Environment and Social Justice.

-Community and School Garden Program: is aimed at connecting Tucson educators with university students eager to participate in the school garden movement occurring throughout the country.
+Community and School Garden Program: is hosted in the School of Geography and Development and is aimed at connecting Tucson educators with university students eager to participate in the school garden movement occurring throughout the country.
 The CSGP matches university student interns with Tucson community organizations and schools to support the installation, development and maintenance of a garden program.
 Find out more about CSGP.

 For additional information, or to discuss your investment in the School of Geography and Development, please contact us.